rollupnc/RollupNC_tutorial/README.md

 ### Processing multiple transactions
 Processing multiple transactions requires us to update the `accounts_root` many times before we arrive at the final one.
 This means we have to pre-compute all the `intermediate_roots` and pass them to the circuit to use in validating Merkle proofs.

+Check out https://github.com/therealyingtong/RollupNC/blob/master/snark_circuit/multiple_tokens_transfer_and_withdraw.circom to see how it was implemented.

 ## If conditions and comparators